 After a usr_irq_req bit is asserted, it must remain asserted until the corresponding usr_irq_ack bit is asserted.
 The usr_irq_ack bit assertion indicates the requested interrupt has been sent on PCIe.
-Once this ack has been observed, the usr_irq_req bit can be deasserted.
+For MSI-X, once this ack has been observed, the usr_irq_req bit can be deasserted.
+For MSI interrupt, usr_irq_req should remain asserted even after usr_irq_ack is asserted to determine the source of interrupts.
+Once the driver receives interrupt, the driver or software can reset user interrupt.